Our attorneys share the annual list of Michigan’s most dangerous intersections based on car crash statistics for 2018

 Our goal is to help make driving safer.
 Each year, our attorneys assemble a list of Michigan’s most dangerous intersections based on the number of car crashes that have occurred at those interchanges.

 Our attorneys would also like to thank the Michigan State Police Traffic Crash Reporting Unit for providing the car crash data which we then use to identify Michigan’s most dangerous intersections by analyzing the intersection that had the highest number of reported car crashes.
 The MSP-TCRU’s data is a compilation of the traffic crash data from motor vehicle accident reports filed by local law enforcement throughout Michigan.

-Michigan’s Most Dangerous Intersections Top 20 for 2018:
+Michigan’s Most Dangerous Intersections in 2018: